Cycling to health

 Like all forms of moderate intensity exercise, regular cycling (3 to 5 times a week for a total of 150 minutes) will reduce your risk of cardiovascular disease and improve your overall health, and may even reduce the risk of some forms of cancer.
 Cycling will improve your endurance and aerobic capacity, as well as toning various muscle groups like the calves thighs and back.
 An hour of cycling can burn anything between 250 and 700 calories (1046 and 2930 kilojoules) depending on the intensity.
 It is also an excellent stress reducer.

-For those who may be overweight and/or have joint problems which make it difficult for them to do weight-bearing exercise, cycling is a good fitness option.
+For those who may be overweight and/or have joint problems which make it difficult for them to do weight-bearing exercise, such as jogging, cycling is a good fitness option.

 Possible medical benefits of cycling